yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 ### Cloud member {#member}

-A cloud member is a user that has been assigned the role of `[!KEYREF roles-cloud-member]` for this cloud.
+A cloud member is a user that has been assigned the role of `{{ roles-cloud-member }}` for this cloud.

 The user needs the cloud member role to perform operations with cloud resources, except for resources that allow [public access](#public-access).

-> For example, if a cloud member is assigned the role of `[!KEYREF roles-editor]` for a cloud folder, they can create resources in this folder.
+> For example, if a cloud member is assigned the role of `{{ roles-editor }}` for a cloud folder, they can create resources in this folder.
 If the cloud member role is revoked for a user, the user can no longer perform any operations.

-The role of `[!KEYREF roles-cloud-member]` itself does not grant any rights to do anything with resources.
+The role of `{{ roles-cloud-member }}` itself does not grant any rights to do anything with resources.
 This role is used in combination with other roles.

-> [!NOTE]
+{% note info %}

->
+The role of `{{ roles-cloud-member }}` is not required for cloud owners and service accounts.

-> The role of `[!KEYREF roles-cloud-member]` is not required for cloud owners and service accounts.
+{% endnote %}

 ### Public access to the cloud {#public-access}

 You can make your cloud  (and any of its resources) public.
 In this case, you don't have to be a cloud member to access them.

-To make a cloud or resource public, you need to assign it a role for the [system group](../../iam/concepts/access-control/system-group.md) `[!KEYREF subjects-allAuthenticatedUsers]`.
+To make a cloud or resource public, you need to assign it a role for the [system group](../../iam/concepts/access-control/system-group.md) `{{ subjects-allAuthenticatedUsers }}`.

 > For example, you can grant any user access to view all resources in the cloud.
-To do this, just assign the role of `[!KEYREF roles-viewer]` to the subject `[!KEYREF subjects-allAuthenticatedUsers]` for this cloud.
+To do this, just assign the role of `{{ roles-viewer }}` to the subject `{{ subjects-allAuthenticatedUsers }}` for this cloud.

 ## A folder as a Yandex.Cloud resource {#folder}